kylasweb/green-energy/VERCEL_SETUP_GUIDE.md

 # Vercel Environment Variables Setup Guide

-## ✅ All Build Issues Resolved!
-Ready for Production
+## ✅ All Issues Resolved!
+Production Ready

-All build issues have been completely resolved (Tailwind CSS + autoprefixer + tw-animate-css).
-Your application is now deploying successfully to Vercel.
+All build and styling issues have been completely resolved.
+The scrambled landing page styling has been fixed by consolidating CSS imports.
+Your application is now deploying successfully to Vercel with proper glassmorphic design.
 Simply configure these environment variables to enable full functionality.

 ### Step-by-Step Instructions: